SublimeText/OpenFileInCurrentFolder/README.md

 # OpenFileInCurrentFolder
-Allows opening of files in the same folder as the active view
+Allows opening/switching the next file in the same folder as the active view.